lhirata/blog/_posts/2020-04-17-baby-boule-recipe.md

 ---
+layout: post
+title: Baking a Baby Boule
 categories: bread
 ---

-# Baking a Baby Boule

 This is a recipe adapted from Ken Forkish's Pain de Campagne (from [_Flour Water Salt Yeast_](https://kensartisan.com/flour-water-salt-yeast)).
 It's a delicious [boule](https://www.kingarthurflour.com/blog/2018/05/31/shaping-a-boule) that I was working to make my own... before COVID-19 and Stay-At-Home orders happened.